landelare/ue5coro/Docs/Async.md

 TCoroutine&lt;T&gt; has all the functionality of TCoroutine<>, plus additional methods and overloads for the return type.

+TCoroutines are comparable (they have a strict, total, but meaningless order), and hashable with GetTypeHash and std::hash.
+Copies referring to the same coroutine invocation compare equal to each other.

 A non-void coroutine return type must be at least _DefaultConstructible_, _MoveAssignable_, and _Destructible_.
 Full functionality also requires _CopyConstructible_.